johnlaidler267/BattleShip_AI/README.md

 ### `Hard mode`
 The AI is vastly upgraded and utilizes some key features/strategies
 - It will guess according to the checkerboard strategy.
-This essentially means it will guess only every other location on the grid in order to cut the amount of guesses in half.
+The smallest ship in the game is a destroyer, which has a length of two.
+This essentially means it can guess only every other location on the grid in order to cut the amount of guesses in half.
 - Once the AI finds a ship, it will destroy the remainder of the ship before continuing on.